 For tensor network simulations, we have to truncate the monopole harmonics basis and only consider the states with relatively small angular momentum.
 This truncation scheme works well near the strong coupling limit since the high angular momentum sectors are suppressed, and the result can easily get converged with the maximal angular momentum $l_{\mathrm{max}}$.
-However, as the system goes towards the weak coupling limit, the angular momentum is no longer suppressed, and the monopole harmonics basis becomes less effective and moderate values of $l_{\mathrm{max}}$ often do not lead to a converged result.
-An intermediate improvement based on our formalism is to implement the non-Abelian symmetry in tensor network simulations~\cite{singh-tensor-2012,weichselbaum-nonabelian-2012,schmoll-programming-2020}.
+However, as the system goes toward the weak coupling limit, the angular momentum is no longer suppressed, and the monopole harmonics basis becomes less effective and moderate values of $l_{\mathrm{max}}$ often do not lead to a converged result.
+An intermediate improvement based on our formalism is to implement the non-Abelian symmetry in tensor network simulations~\cite{singh-tensor-2012,weichselbaum-nonabelian-2012,schmoll-programming-2020} so that one can push the calculation to larger $l_{\mathrm{max}}$.
 For future investigations, it is also important to look for a better basis near the weak coupling limit in order to truncate the local physical Hilbert space in a more effective way.